Assessing Robustness via Score-Based Adversarial Image Generation

 \subsection{Generative Adversarial Purification}

-Generative Adversarial Purification (GAP) extends the capability of \oursacro{} to counter adversarial attacks.
-It is designed to purify adversarial images, i.e., remove adversarial perturbations by leveraging the generative capability of the model to enhance the robustness of machine learning models.
+Generative Adversarial Purification (GAP) extends \oursacro{} to counter adversarial attacks.
+It is designed to purify adversarial images, i.e., remove adversarial perturbations through its generative capability to enhance the robustness of machine learning models.